RoPillay/F1-Data-Insights-Dashboard/README.md

-# Interactive F1 Race Data Dashboard Analysis
+# Interactive F1 Race Data Dashboard
 **See it in Action:** [Launch on Streamlit](https://f1-race-data-dashboard-au2bcs7lvdgrsxbatukqtq.streamlit.app/)

 ## Features